 Huang qi also was shown to increase survival times and lessen chemotherapy’s side effects.
 In a study where lung cancers were treated with platinum drugs, the group treated with this herb lived longer and had fewer side effects.
 Platinum drugs are commonly used in veterinary oncology and include cisplatin and carboplatin.

-However, in larger amounts, selenium is a pro-oxidant.
-Administering pro-oxidants to fight cancer is very common.
+So why are we talking about selenium for cancer?
+Because in larger amounts, selenium becomes a pro-oxidant!
+And administering pro-oxidants to fight cancer is very common.
 Many chemotherapy drugs and radiation therapy work by killing cancer cells through oxidation.
 They have pro-oxidant effects.

 Astragalus is commonly found in teas.
-However, the amounts of tea needed are likely too high to be useful.
+However, the amounts of tea needed are likely too high to be useful in dogs (dogs don’t like to drink tea as much as humans do).

 In Traditional Chinese Medicine, people use this root on the order of 1/2 to 1 ounce.

 It could be useful to give 1/4 to 1/2 an ounce of the root one to two times daily for a 60 lb dog with cancer.
-It comes as a sliced, woody material, and it can be soaked with low-sodium chicken or beef broth to make it palatable.
+Astralagus root is a sliced, woody material, and you can either grind it yourself or soak in low-sodium chicken or beef broth to make it palatable.
+Here is an article from a veterinarian who uses astralagus regularly and has dosing recommendations.

 As usual, work with your veterinarian or oncologist to come up with a plan that makes sense.
 Don’t forget that you are your dog’s primary health advocate!